honghaoz/ZHDatePicker/README.md

 # ZHDatePicker
-Customizable 'UIDatePicker'
+ZHDatePicker is a customizable 'UIDatePicker'.

 # Why?
-Apple's UIDatePicker is not custimizable, e.g. you can not use UIDatePicker on a view with a dark background color.
+Apple's UIDatePicker is not custimizable, e.g. you can not use an UIDatePicker on a view with a dark background color.

 # Preview
 ![preview](https://raw.githubusercontent.com/honghaoz/ZHDatePicker/master/Demo/preview.png)